-Injunctions for Domestic Violence in Tampa, Hillsborough County, FL
+Domestic Violence Injunctions in Hillsborough County

 Injunctions for protection come with serious consequences that last a lifetime.
 These actions are quasi-criminal proceedings that remain a public record forever.
 A restraining order will show up in even the most basic background check.

-Florida law provides for four different types of protectives orders including domestic violence, repeat violence, sexual violence and repeat violence.
-This article discusses the most common type of petition for injunction – the injunction for protection against domestic violence.
+This article, written by an experienced attorney in Tampa, FL, discusses the most common type of petition for an injunction – the injunction for protection against domestic violence.

-Hillsborough County’s Injunction for Protection (IFP) Against Violence Program
+Hillsborough County’s IFP Against Violence Program

 Hillsborough County has special circuit family law divisions that hear each petition for an injunction against domestic violence in Tampa and Plant City, FL.
-The Injunction for Protection (IFP) Against Violence Program for Hillsborough County is located at:The George Edgecomb Courthouse Facility800 East Twiggs Street, Rm 101Tampa, Florida, 33601
+The Injunction for Protection (IFP) Against Violence Program for Hillsborough County is located at:George E. Edgecomb Courthouse Facility

 The program is open Monday through Friday from 8 a.m. to 6 p.m., and from 7 a.m. to 10 a.m. on Saturday, Sunday and holidays.
 After an individual applies for an injunction, the court will review the application and may issue a court order signed by a judge that can be served and or enforced by law enforcement.

-Requirements for Injunctions for Protection Against Domestic Violence
+Florida’s Injunctions for Protection Against Domestic Violence

 An injunction for Protection Against Domestic Violence may be granted if it is alleged that the person did one of the following acts:

-- Committed a crime which resulted in physical injury,
+- Committed a crime which resulted in physical injury

-- Used words or physical acts to place the person in fear,
+- Used words or physical acts to place the person in fear

-- Caused the person to believe they would be immediately harmed by an unlawful act of violence.
+- Caused the person to believe they would be immediately harmed by an unlawful act of violence